 If you love the look of a single bun hairstyle, why not try two?
 Use a rattail comb to create a clean center part, then separate a section of hair above your ears and split it into two even segments on each side of your head.

-Starting with either side, pull your hair into a high ponytail and twirl the hair around the base of the ponytail to form a bun.
+Starting with either side, pull your hair into a high ponytail, and twirl the hair around the base to form a bun.
 Repeat these steps with the opposite section and finish the look off with a spritz of hairspray.

 Beginning with clean, dry hair, use a boar bristle brush to remove any snarls and gather all of your hair at the top of your head to create a high ponytail.
 Brush through your strands once more to ensure there are no bumps or creases and secure the ponytail with a clear hair elastic.

-You’ll need a donut-shaped foam bun base for this next step.
-Pull the hair from your ponytail through the center of the donut, sliding it upwards until it is over your hair elastic.
-Cover the entire base of the donut with the hair from your ponytail and hold it in place with another elastic.
-Divide the remaining loose hair into two sections and wrap each one around the bun.
+You’ll need a donut-shaped foam bun shaper for this next step.
+Pull the hair from your ponytail through the center of the donut, sliding it downwards until it sits at the base of your ponytail.
+Wrap the hair from your ponytail around the donut and hold it in place with another elastic.
 Secure any loose pieces with bobby pins and lock everything in with a few spritzes of hairspray.

-We’re in the midst of winter, but already counting down the days until spring begins.
-No hairstyle quite reminds us of beautiful springtime weather like rosette buns.
+No hairstyle quite reminds us of freshly sprouted springtime flowers like rosette buns.
 They might appear complicated at first, but the gorgeous flower-inspired look is much easier to achieve than you think.
 A rosette bun is essentially a pancaked braid coiled to create the look of a rose.
 Once you have the technique down, you’ll be able to create a rosette bun updo that’s perfect for wedding season.

 Embellished Low Bun